Planning Process

 Research & Public Input

 The first phase of the project involves collecting background data, analyzing existing conditions, and getting initial input from the public.
-This will include extensive research, mapping, an online community survey, and a public kickoff event.
+This will include extensive research, mapping, an online community survey, and attendance at the First Annual Hoke County Volunteer Fair (Sunday, November 9th).

 Prepare First Draft

 After the initial background research and first round of public input is complete, the consulting team will work with County Staff and the Planning Board to develop the first draft of the Land Use Plan.
-This is estimated to be completed over the summer.
+This is estimated to be completed in the fall.
+Once the draft is developed, it will be share on this project website.

 Public Input on Draft